English for Beginners Practical English Travel English Telephone English Banking English Accounting English Dictionary

 Hypernyms ("drink" is a kind of...):

-food; nutrient (any substance that can be metabolized by an organism to give energy and build tissue)
+food; nutrient (any substance that can be metabolized by an animal to give energy and build tissue)

 liquid (a substance that is liquid at room temperature and pressure)